BrownSpaceEngineering/gr-equisat_decoder/README.md

 This flowgraph does essentially the same decoding as `equisat.grc`, but requires that you specify a FM-demodulated wav file to use as input using the `--wavfile=` parameter.
 It also does not publish to our API yet.
 You may also need to specify `--sample-rate` if your file was not recorded at 48kHz.

+## Optimizing performance
+The decoder is still in development, and performance can benefit from some tuning to a specific setup.
+Here are some variables in the flowgraphs worth tuning:
+- `gain_mu` - this is a parameter for the MM Clock Recovery block for recovering the 4FSK symbols.
+[GNU Radio documentation](https://www.gnuradio.org/doc/doxygen/classgr_1_1digital_1_1clock__recovery__mm__cc.html) suggests that the optimal setting of this variable is dependent on the amplitude of the FM-demodulated audio coming into the flowgraph (i.e. the amplitude of the symbols).
+We've found that the correct tuning can make a significant difference in decoding quality.
+Generally decreasing the value is most helpful; overly large values can result in instability.

+- `Min premable length (EQUiSat 4FSK Preamble Detector)` - this is a parameter that controls the minimum length of preamble is required for the decoder to try and search for the sync word and subsequently decode the following blocks.
+Decreasing it can allow the decoder to find more packets, but it unlikely to improve the quality of the demodulated data.

 ## Publishing to EQUiSat's telemetry database
 You can publish good received packets to Brown Space Engineering's database server by specifying the following as command line arguments to the flowgraphs above: